ltb-project/documentation/source/ldap-stats.rst

 Presentation
 ============

-The ``ldap-stats.pl`` script will parse OpenLDAP log files and print some statistics:
+The ``ldap-stats.pl`` script will parse OpenLDAP or SunDS log files and print some statistics:

      * Total operations
      * Total connections